meyer-lab/tHMM/README.rst

 ~~~~~~~~~~~~~~~~~~~

 ``tHMM`` requires ``virtualenv``.
 All other required packages can then be installed using ``make venv`` to establish a virtual environment.
-The Python packages that will be installed are listed in requirements.txt, and can be directly installed using ``pip install -r requirements.txt``.
+The Python packages that will be installed are listed in requirements.txt, and can be directly installed using ``poetry install``.

 Documentation